ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 - ``docs/sphinx/source/conf.py``
-  contains a list of Python dependencies needed to build the documentation that cannot be installed from PyPI and need to be mocked when building the documentation
+  contains a list of Python dependencies needed to build the documentation that cannot be installed from PyPI and need to be mocked when building the documentation.
+  We do not use conda to build the documentation because this is too time consuming.
 - ``esmvaltool/install/R/r_requirements.txt``
   contains R dependencies that can be installed from CRAN
 - ``esmvaltool/install/Julia/Project.toml``
-  contains Julia dependencies that can be installed from the Julia package repository
+  contains Julia dependencies that can be installed from the default Julia package registry
 - ``setup.py``
   contains all Python dependencies, regardless of their installation source
 - ``package/meta.yaml``